DemirK2/Discord-Bot-Maker/Raw Data/Mention Triggers/Member Mention Trigger/ReadMe.md

 # Member Mention Trigger
-This command will get triggered when someone mentions the memebr you selected.
+This command will get triggered when someone mentions the member you selected.

 # Details
 1. You have to replace `ID` with the ID of the member in the 5th action (Control Variable).